Want a real‑ingredient jelly that sets properly every time? This berry jelly uses gelatin (not packets of additives) and comes together in minutes.

 Melt the gelatin: Set the bowl of bloomed gelatin over a saucepan of gently simmering water (do not let the bowl touch the water).
 Heat until clear and fully liquid.

 Strain the berries: Pour boiled berries into a cloth strainer or fine sieve.
-Let sit 5 minutes to drain juice into a bowl.
+Let sit 15 minutes to drain juice into a bowl.

 Set: Cover and refrigerate 4 hours, or until firm.
+It can last up to 2 weeks in the fridge

 Serve: Slice or spoon into bowls.
 Top with coconut cream and extra berries.